 Welcome!
-Through this special access you can listen to both new releases by Troy Ramos before anyone else and read all about them.
+Through this special, limited-time access you can listen to both new releases, Rumble and Sound Space, by Troy Ramos..
 You can hear the full works via SoundCloud or YouTube options.
 Below is also a bio and artist statement of the artist, as well as a link to his body of work.
 Please contact with any questions or issues.
 And for all media and interview requests, please use either the Contact link on this site or a method you already have.
 Please enjoy and thank you for time and efforts.

 Sound artist Troy Ramos has announced the release of his 5th album titled “Rumble”.
-It releases Valentines Day but you can Pre-Order now & get a sneak-peek track.
+It released Valentines Day.
 This new work is once again available exclusively on Bandcamp at www.troyramos.bandcamp.com.

 This album is described as: “Industrial ambient/musique concrete”.
 This album is a composite of field recordings of factories in operation, buses moving through the city and invented sounds which are organized into vast spaces of minimalistic sound art.
 These sounds are themselves ‘beings’, consisting of intricate rhythmic patterns, carefully sculpted sound worlds and whispers of industrial ideas you’ll recognize.
 These works speak their own language, but they communicate in a way that you'll understand what they're saying if the interaction is genuine and attentive.”